 Caring Relationships – Joining the PMB provides you with a hundred new friends, study partners, and mentors.
 Since the PMB reports to campus a week before classes start, your first peers at EIU are band students just like you.
 In addition to rehearsals, we spend time bonding as a band family.
 Band students often remain friends for life.

 The relationship with your band director and adult staff can also be meaningful.
 Often you will have a professor for one semester and may never see them again.
-In marching band, your relationships with the director and staff can last over four years – from your first day on campus to your last.
+In marching band, your relationships with the director and staff can last over four years – from your first day on campus to your last day and beyond.

 Using data and scales from the National Survey of Student Engagement (NSSE), Dr. David Healy from Boston College compared the college engagement of marching band and non-marching band students from 20 different colleges.
 The study found that college marching band students are more likely than their non-marching band peers to:

 The PMB rehearses for a total of 6 hours a week (less than many high school bands) and performs at five home football games a season.
-We also play for campus events (“First Night”, Homecoming Parade, and Panther Marching Band Festival).
+We also play for campus events (“First Night”, Homecoming Parade, and Panther Marching Band Festival) and present our own lighted and staged PMB Live in Concert performance in Dvorak Hall in the Doudna Fine Arts Center.
 While this may seem busy, it is actually very manageable.
-The season is finished before Thanksgiving break which allows you extra time to do homework and study during the busiest time of the semester.

 “In uniform, the PMB represents the beating blue and grey heart of our university.
 More than simple school spirit, the members of the PMB contribute to the university by providing the enlivening sights and sounds that foster love for our home in the shadow of Old Main.” - Sam, Bachelor of Arts in English, Class of 2018